This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Preheat oven to 350 degrees.
-Add the butter and sugar to the bowl of a stand mixer and beat until fluffy with the paddle attachment.
-Add in the ricotta cheese and eggs, vanilla and mix until incorporated.
+- Add the butter and sugar to the bowl of a stand mixer fitted with the paddle attachment and beat on medium-high until light and fluffy, about 3 minutes.

 Video